-The M711 Cobra has the highest DPI out of any of the mice in a similar price tier.
-It has a DPI switch that can take it up to 10,000 DPI.
+The M711 Cobra has the highest DPI of any mice in a similar price tier.
+It has a DPI switch that can take up to 10,000 DPI.
 The mouse allows pre-built profiles of 500, 1000, 2000, 3000, 5000, and 10,000 DPI.
-Apart from that, you can set a DPI with an increment of 100 as per your requirements.
-Redragon makes sure that no matter which DPI you’ve gotten used to, the M711 Cobra can meet your demands.
+Apart from that, you can set a DPI with an increment of 100 per your requirements.
+Redragon ensures that no matter which DPI you’ve gotten used to, the M711 Cobra can meet your demands.

 The RGB isn’t customizable, though.
-But, what can you expect from such an affordable mouse?
-Even though you can’t change the RGB you like, the mouse still has 16.8 million colors arranged in a breathing style.
+But what can you expect from such an affordable mouse?
+Even though you can’t change the RGB you like, the mouse has 16.8 million colors arranged in a breathing style.
 You might not be able to customize the RGB, but there are options to customize the buttons however you like.
-The seven buttons can be assigned the way you want them to be for top-notch gaming and productivity experience.
+The seven buttons can be assigned the way you want for top-notch gaming and productivity experience.

-Another great feature of the Cobra would be its minimalist but sleek design.
+Another great feature of the Cobra is its minimalist but sleek design.
 It doesn’t look special, but every curve is specifically designed to provide a solid grip and seamless experience during use.
-The Cobra will feel like it was made just for your hands!
+The Cobra will feel like it was made just for your hands.

-The mouse itself is lightweight but, the cord on the mouse is not.
+The mouse itself is lightweight, but the cord on the mouse is not.
 We get what Redragon was trying to do.
-They braided the cable to make it more durable, which was a good move to extend the lifetime of the mouse.
-But, it doesn’t really work out when it makes the mouse heavier and makes it difficult to be moved.
-That’s a huge inconvenience and leaves a lot to be desired from this mouse that messes up one thing while trying to fix another.
+They braided the cable to make it more durable, which was a good move to extend the mouse’s lifetime.
+But, it doesn’t work out when it makes the mouse heavier and makes it difficult to be moved.
+That’s a considerable inconvenience and leaves a lot to be desired from this mouse that messes up one thing while trying to fix another.

 5. Glorious Model O Gaming Mouse

-If you’ve never seen a Glorious mouse before, it’s going to confuse you.
+It will confuse you if you’ve never seen a Glorious mouse.
 This mouse is sort of semi-transparent.
 You can actually see all the chips and stuff inside, which is the recognizable quality of this mouse.

-The major selling point of the mouse is its lightweight design.
+The central selling point of the mouse is its lightweight design.
 The Glorious Model O sits comfortably at just 67 grams.
 That might not seem that light, but the real difference is when you talk about the mouse as a whole.
 The Redragon mouse we talked about earlier had a heavy cable that tugged on your mouse, making it a hassle to use.
-However, the Model O has a flexible and extremely lightweight cable that makes it feel like there is no cable at all!
+However, the Model O has a flexible and highly lightweight cable that makes it feel like there is no cable.

-The mouse feet aren’t really a huge concern for people when they are buying a mouse for drag clicking, but it’s still a good feature to have.
-The Glorious Model O has 100% pure virgin PTFE feet installed that make it glide on the mousepad like ice skates on a New York lake in December.
+The mouse feet aren’t a huge concern for people when buying a mouse for drag-clicking, but it’s still an excellent feature.
+The Glorious Model O has 100% pure virgin PTFE feet installed, making it glide on the mousepad like ice skates on a New York lake in December.

-The mouse is a huge contender for e-sports events because of its various DPI rages and customizable buttons.
+The mouse is a massive contender for e-sports events because of its various DPI fits of rage and customizable buttons.
 There’s a total of 6 DPI ranges that you can quickly go through with the DPI button.
-There’s a DPI indicator as well, which tells you what DPI you’re on right now to make switching that much easier.
+There’s a DPI indicator, which also tells you what DPI you’re on right now to make switching that much easier.
 The mouse also has six customizable buttons with macro support that you can bind to actions in games that support it.

-Finding the right mouse for something as taboo as drag clicking can be pretty difficult.
-Mice manufacturers do tend to opt-out of this feature since it hurts the life of the switches, but regardless, these are some of the best mice on the market if you’re into this kind of thing.
-So, if you need a mouse for drag clicking, just grab one of the ones listed on this article, and you’re good to go.
+Finding the right mouse for something as taboo as drag-clicking can be difficult.
+Mice manufacturers tend to opt-out of this feature since it hurts the life of the switches, but regardless, these are some of the best mice on the market if you’re into this kind of thing.
+So, if you need a mouse for drag-clicking, just grab one of the ones listed in this article, and you’re good to go.